ewhac/blender-import-vs3d/object_format.md

 Depth-sorting and visibility testing is calculated only for the parent polygon.
-If the parent polygon is deemed visible, it and all its details are rendered, regardless of where the details might actually be.
+If the parent polygon is deemed visible, it and all its details are rendered, regardless of where the details might actually be located.

 The color code for a shaded, matte black polygon is 0.
 If you want such a polygon to have detail polygons, -0 won't work.
 Use -8 instead.